 What’s Gaby Cooking: a buttery cake with a generous amount of subtly spiced streusel

 Tasters widely praised the buttery flavor and moist texture of the cake, the ideal level of salt and amount of streusel.
 One noted that the “flavor of the streusel really made the cake” and another called it “simply fantastic.
 Best texture and complete flavor.
-Not too sweet, not too spicy, but still enough separate flavor in the streusel and the cake to where each could be enjoyed on their own.”
+Not too sweet, not too spicy.
+But still enough separate flavor in the streusel and the cake to where each could be enjoyed on their own.”
 Most critics thought the cake was either a bit dry or bland, but agreed the streusel made up for it.
 Overall, an excellent cake to try!
 I will likely use the streusel-as-filling technique going forward as I prefer it over gooey, cinnamon-heavy fillings.

 The Food Charlatan: a behemoth of a buttery, brown sugary, streusel lover’s dream